tldr-pages/tldr/pages/common/nslookup.md

 `nslookup -vc -type=AXFR {{example.com}} {{name_server}}`

-- Query default name server for a mail server (MX record) of the domain, showing details of the transaction:
+- Query for a mail server (MX record) of the domain, showing details of the transaction:

 `nslookup -type=MX -debug {{example.com}}`